USS Henry R. Kenyon

 USS Henry R. Kenyon (DE-683) was a Buckley-class destroyer escort in service with the United States Navy from 1943 to 1947.
 She was sold for scrap in 1970.

-The ship was named in honor of Ensign Henry R. Kenyon, Jr. (1916–1942), a naval aviator in squadron VT-8, who was killed in action in the Battle of Midway.
+The ship was named in honor of Ensign Henry R. Kenyon Jr. (1916–1942), a naval aviator in Torpedo Squadron 8 (VT-8) who was killed in action in the Battle of Midway.

 Namesake

+Henry R. Kenyon Jr. (right, on USS Hornet with radioman Darwin L. Clarke) was memorialized in John Ford's 1942 short film Torpedo Squadron 8.

 Henry Russell Kenyon Jr. was born on 4 February 1916 in Bronxville, New York.
 He enlisted in the United States Navy on 5 November 1940.
 He was discharged in 1941 to accept an appointment as Aviation Cadet and was commissioned Ensign on 4 August 1941.
 After undergoing advanced flight training Kenyon joined Torpedo Squadron 8 (VT-8) for duty in the Pacific Theater.

 Kenyon flew as a member of that squadron from the aircraft carrier in the Battle of Midway on 4 June 1942.
 After takeoff, the squadron lost contact with the rest of Hornet's strike force, and subsequently found the Japanese carriers alone.
 Knowing that they lacked fighter cover, Kenyon and his comrades attacked until all were shot down.
-Ens.
 Kenyon was presumed dead 5 June 1942 and was awarded the Navy Cross posthumously for his heroic actions.